 JOIN THE CAMPAIGN TO SAVE MILL HALL

-Find out about what's happening with the campaign to save Mill Hall, information on the Council's proposed demolition and
+Find out about what's happening with the campaign to save Mill Hall, information on the Council's current position and

 what we feel are the benefits of preserving the hall for everyone.